Employer Health Insurance: What is It & is My Employer Required to Offer?

 Dr. Kate Tulenko, a health workforce expert at Corvus Health, explains why employers are not required to provide health insurance for their employees;

 “The Affordable Care Act (ACA) does require large employers (50 or more full-time employees) to provide health insurance to 95% of their workers or pay a fine.
 The health insurance provided must meet certain affordability requirements and must cover a minimum set of essential services.
-Whether individuals have to pay a penalty if they do not have health insurance depends on their state of residence and is in flux due to lawsuits challenging the ACA.”
+Whether individuals have to pay a penalty if they do not have health insurance depends on their state of residence and is in flux due to lawsuits challenging the ACA”.

-The employee purchases the plan and employees are often given a small discount.
-Although it is not required to be on your employer's plan, many people choose to be covered by group insurance for several reasons.
+Group health insurance is an insurance plan that covers a group of people who are employees of a company or part of an organization.
+The employer purchases the plan and employees are often given a small discount.
+Although it is not required to be on your employer's group plan, many people choose to be covered by group insurance for several reasons.

 Many group insurance plans can cover immediate family members, or dependents, such as a spouse and children.
 Additionally, the premium rates for all employees are determined by the insurer, and part of the employees‚ premiums are paid for by the employer.